SarithRanathunge/Delivery_System_in_a_Restaurant_Management_System/README.md

 # Delivery system in a Restaurant Management System

-Build a system for resturant management System delivary part.
+Build a system for restaurant management System delivery part.
 In this part have QR code, Google map, bill generating and printing the bill.

 ## Features ##